PX4/PX4-Devguide/en/concept/architecture.md

-The middleware consists primarily of device drivers for embedded sensors, communication with the external world (companion computer, GCS, etc.) and a publish-subscribe message bus.
+The middleware consists primarily of device drivers for embedded sensors, communication with the external world (companion computer, GCS, etc.) and the uORB publish-subscribe message bus.

 ### Flight Stack {#flight-stack}